SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 `id` INT NOT NULL PRIMARY KEY // PRIMARY KEY is a column property
 ```

-The primary key is a field that is used for identifying each record.
+The primary key is a field that is used for identifying and retrieving each record.

-Each record can have a primary key attached to it, used for indexing and retrieving the record.

-For example, each product in a database can have its own unique ID and you can retrieve product details by it to display on some page.
+For example, each product in a database can have its own unique ID, and you can use it to retreive details about that product.

 Not every table needs to have a primary key.